KineticCafe/app_identity/spec/README.md

 For the purposes of this specification, the following attributes are REQUIRED on an application:

 - `id`: The unique identifier of the application, which MUST be presented as a string.
 Identifiers MUST NOT include an ASCII colon (`:`) or they MUST be encoded and validating servers must know how to locate applications encoded this way.

   It is RECOMMENDED that this value be globally unique and extremely difficult to guess.
 Identifier types meeting such criteria include UUIDs ([version 4][uuidv4], [version 7][uuidv7], or [version 8][uuidv8]), [ULID][ulid], or [ksuid][ksuid].

   Identifiers MAY include a class identifier (such as `appid=1234`, or the Rails [Global ID][global id] format).
 If an identifier is short, an integer, or a compound value, the use of a class identifier is RECOMMENDED.

 - `secret`: The random value used as the secret key.
 This value MUST be used as presented.
 That is, if the secret is presented as a Base64 value, the secret is the Base64 value, not a decoded version of it.

   Application secrets SHOULD be prefixed with a fixed value, such as `appid_`.
-This improves the ability of security tools (such as [gitleaks][], [GitGuardian][], or [GitHub secret scanning][]) to detect that an application secret key has been leaked.
+  This improves the ability of security tools (such as [gitleaks][gitleaks], [GitGuardian][GitGuardian], or [GitHub secret scanning][github-scanning]) to detect that an application secret key has been leaked.

   Where possible, implementations SHOULD use memory-safe storage for the `secret` value and MUST prevent accidental exposure of the secret in logs